Certified ICBUSA Fellow Bookkeeper (ICBUSA - FICB)

 Certified ICBUSA Associate Bookkeeper (ICBUSA-AICB)

-Associate member (AICB): Is an individual who has an understanding knowledge in bookkeeping and accounting theory and principles and can produce a complete set of electronic records to the trial balance stage prior to the production of financial statements.
+An individual who has an understanding of bookkeeping and accounting theory and principles and can produce a complete set of electronic records to the trial balance stage prior to the production of financial statements.
 This person will be able to provide internal bookkeeping services to their employer under supervision.